MyKhode/Simple-Laravel-Ecommerce/Readme.md

 php artisan serve
 ```

-- In the project directory, run:
+- In the project directory, run: - this for docker

 ```
 docker compose build